 Watch: Behind the Scenes of 'Jurassic World' in 'Today Show' Report

-Here's "The Today Show" segment on Colin Trevorrow's Jurassic World from NBC:
+Here's a few "The Today Show" segments on Colin Trevorrow's Jurassic World originally from NBC:

 Jurassic World is directed by Colin Trevorrow (Safety Not Guaranteed), who rewrote the script with Derek Connolly from an earlier draft by Rick Jaffa & Amanda Silver (Rise of the Planet of the Apes, Dawn of the Planet of the Apes).
 No plot details are available yet, but the film has been said to feature a new operational dinosaur theme park, just as John Hammond imagined over 20 years ago.
 The cast includes Chris Pratt, Bryce Dallas Howard, Nick Robinson, Jake Johnson, Ty Simpkins, Vincent D'Onofrio, Irrfan Khan and B.D.
 Wong, reprising his original role from Jurassic Park.
 Universal Pictures releases the film June 12th, 2015.